A tasty homerun – the stories behind the local produce served at The Coco Café

 Happyponics

 A hydroponic installation operated and owned by Frank Timmen since 2014, is producer of different varieties of lettuce, some 3,000 heads of lettuce a week out of an impressive operation in Paradera, Aruba.
 Over the past decade, Happyponics grew to become the largest locally farmed lettuce operation in dry, sun- and wind rich Aruba.
 No ideal circumstances for lettuce growing, hence the hydroponic installation for shallow streams of cycled water, and a greenhouse to keep the harsh sunlight out.
-Lettuce grown by Happyponics is used at The Coco Café in our tuna tataki and on the Boardwalk Whopper.
+Lettuce grown by Happyponics is used at The Coco Café in our summer, on the Boardwalk Burger and more!

 T2pan

-Is a local Sourdough Boutique founded and female-owned by ‘bread boss’ Zaida Everon, run from her own home in Gasparito, Aruba.
+Is a local Sourdough Boutique founded and female-owned by ‘bread boss’ Zaida Everon, who recently opened T2pan Sourdough Boutique located along the Sasaki highway.
 The name T2 is a nod to her late father (Tito) and ‘pan’ in Papiamento means bread.
-From her home-based micro bakery Zaida creates real bread as she calls it, filled with passion, positive energy and healthy sourdough containing many nutrients that benefit your gut microbiomes.
-T2Pan breads at The Coco Café’s are served with your order of eggs scramble, our signature breakfast tower, the bread basket, our avocado toast, and along with the charcuterie board.
-The brioche and vegan buns on your burgers are also from T2Pan.
+From her bakery Zaida creates real bread as she calls it, filled with passion, positive energy and healthy sourdough containing many nutrients that benefit your gut microbiomes.
+T2Pan breads at The Coco Café’s are served with your order of eggs scramble, our signature breakfast tower, and our avocado toast.
+The buns on your burgers are also from T2Pan.

 Coco Dushi